 Just remember that every problem has a solution.
 Give yourself time.
 You’ll get there.
 It’ll be rewarding when you do so.

-Here’s a step by step tutorial on how to start a blog.
+Here’s a step by step tutorial on how to start and make money with a blog.

-In 12 steps, I’ll go through how to start a blog, what I’ve learned and the mistakes I’ve made.
+In 12 steps, I’ll go through how to start a blog and how to monetize it.
+What I’ve learned and the mistakes I’ve made.